 A \emph{zig-zag path} on $\Gamma_k$ is a path $(v_1,\dots,v_r)$ that turns right at every white vertex and turns left at every black vertex.
-In particular, every oriented edge of $\Gamma_k$ give rise to exactly one zig-zag path starting with this edge.
+In particular, every oriented edge of $\Gamma_k$ gives rise to exactly one zig-zag path starting with this edge.
 Every zig-zag path can thus be extended maximally in both directions.
-Since the graph $\Gamma_k$ is finite, a zig-zag path can be extended either to a path connecting two boundary components, or to a cycle on $\Gamma_k$, every extensions of this cycle being periodic.
+Since the graph $\Gamma_k$ is finite, a zig-zag path can be extended either to a path connecting two boundary components, or to a cycle on $\Gamma_k$, every extension of this cycle being periodic.
 In the following, we will assume all zig-zag paths to be simple cycles or paths joining boundary components.

 \begin{proposition} Let $\gamma$ be a zig-zag path on $\Gamma_k$.
-Then the image of $\gamma$ in $S$ is homeomorphic either to a circle $\mathbb{S}^1$ with an orientation matching the one of $S$ or a closed interval, and $S\setminus \gamma$ has two connected component, one being homeomorphic to either an open disk with one puncture or an open half-disk with one puncture on the boundary.
-We denote this connected component $S_\gamma$ and the puncture inside it $s_\gamma$. \end{proposition}
+Then the image of $\gamma$ in $S$ is homeomorphic either to a circle $\mathbb{S}^1$ with an orientation matching the one of $S$ or to a closed interval, and $S\setminus \gamma$ has two connected components, one being homeomorphic to either an open disk with one puncture or an open half-disk with one puncture on the boundary.
+We denote this particular connected component by $S_\gamma$ and the puncture inside it by $s_\gamma$. \end{proposition}